Journal of Cultural Analysis and Social Change

 “...a meeting point created to facilitate everybody’s journey of knowledge through the Indigenous Wisdom.
 Its main source to understand and work with the Energy from the Heart, the Sakb’e Mayan method, as well as different sources of indigenous traditions....”
 (Interview 10/2015).

 Different actions are carried out in this multi-purpose space, each focused on the audience to which it is directed.
-On the one hand, some activities are organised periodically: courses and workshops, trainings in general in the school (courses7 for sakb’e therapists, shamanic alchemy, Mayan sakb’e, and initiation workshops8 to the sakb’e method, shamanic chants, etc.).
+On the one hand, some activities are organised periodically: courses and workshops, trainings in general in the school (courses for sakb’e therapists, shamanic alchemy, Mayan sakb’e, and initiation workshops to the sakb’e method, shamanic chants, etc.).
 On the other hand, there are private consultations and ceremonies, also organised periodically.

 According to Antonio, the Sakb’e method achieves the creation of a vibrational state by means of the energetic history of the person.
 It allows for the discovery of emotions and the relationship with the body and the being of light.
 It is possible thanks to